NLnetLabs/rpki-doc/source/krill/ui.rst

 that your parent knows where your certificate will be published.

 In case you are using a third party repository copy the publisher request XML and supply it to your publication server provider.
-If you configured your own publication server using the CLI, this page will simply show your repository details.

 .. figure:: img/krill-ui-publisher-request.png
     :align: center